Robert Grant (British Army officer): Biography

 Always cool and self-contained, Grant was gifted with a sure judgment and a retentive memory.
 A portrait in oils by C. Lutyens, painted in 1897, hangs in the R.E. officers' mess at Aldershot, and a replica was in Lady Grant's possession.
 She also had a portrait in oils of Sir Robert Grant by Henty, painted in 1887.
-He married in London, on 24 November 1875, Victoria Alexandrina, daughter of John Cotes of Woodcote Hall, Shropshire, and widow of T. Owen of Condover Hall in the same county.
+He married in London, on 24 November 1875, Victoria Alexandrina, daughter of John Cotes and Lady Louisa Jenkinson of Woodcote Hall, Shropshire, and widow of T. Owen of Condover Hall in the same county.
 There were three children of the marriage, a daughter who died young, and twin sons, both in the army, of whom the younger, Robert Josceline, was killed at Spion Kop on 24 January 1900.

 Sir Charles Grant (1836–1903), elder brother of Sir Robert Grant, was born in 1836, and educated at Harrow, Trinity College, Cambridge, and at Haileybury.
 He entered the Bengal civil service in 1858, was appointed a commissioner of the central provinces in 1870, and acting chief commissioner in 1879, when he became an additional member of the governor-general's council.
 In 1880 he was acting secretary to the government of India for the home, revenue, and agricultural departments, and in 1881 was appointed foreign secretary to the government of India.
 He was created C.S.I. in 1881, and in 1885 K.C.S.I. on retirement.
 He died suddenly in London on 10 April 1903.
 He married: (1) in 1872 Ellen (d.
 1885), daughter of the Rt.
 Hon.
 Henry Baillie of Redcastle, N.B.; and (2) in 1890 Lady Florence Lucia, daughter of Admiral Sir Edward Alfred John Harris, and sister of the fourth earl of Malmesbury.
 She was raised to the rank of an earl's daughter in 1890.
 Sir Charles Grant edited the 'Central Provinces Gazetteer' (2nd edit.
 1870).